dtekcth/data101/src/beginner/git/remote.md

 ### VSCode
-If you want to clone a repository from GitHub in VSCode you can either search for `Git clone` in the command palette, or if you are in no folder at all and go to the source control menu you will be presented with the option to clone a repository.
+If you want to clone a repository from GitHub in VSCode you can either search for `git clone` in the command palette, or if you aren't in a folder at all and go to the source control menu you will be presented with the option to clone a repository.
 Here you can either search for a public repository or paste in a SSH "link" for a private repository.
 To find this "link" go to the repository